lucasloureiror/lucasloureiror/README.md

       c. <em>AWS and Cloud</em>: Understanding how to create cloud solutions that will offer scalability and elasticity to a plataform.

-      d. <em>Observability</em>: Understanding how to apply the principles of Observability Engineering to ship code swiftly and confidently, acheiving production excellence
+      d. <em>Observability</em>: Understanding how to apply the principles of Observability Engineering to ship code swiftly and confidently, acheiving production excellence.